Finding self-similar behavior in quantum many-body dynamics via persistent homology: Persistent homology in a Bose gas

 \section{Persistent homology in a Bose gas}

-Focussing on lattice simulations of the nonrelativistic Bose gas in two dimensions, we introduce a simple approach to construct point clouds, namely as sublevel sets of field amplitudes.
-Given such point clouds, a rather intuitive sketch of the construction of alpha complexes and persistent homology groups is provided.
-In corresponding far-from-equilibrium simulations we discover growing geometric structures and self-similar scaling at large length scales and late times.
+Given the lattice simulations of the nonrelativistic Bose gas described in the previous section, we introduce a simple approach to construct point clouds from field configurations, namely as sublevel sets of field amplitudes.
+A rather intuitive sketch of the construction of alpha complexes and persistent homology groups from such point clouds is provided.
+In corresponding far-from-equilibrium simulations we discover growing geometric structures and self-similar scaling at large length scales.
 In particular, the existence of a scaling exponent spectrum is revealed.
 By means of the mixing of scaling dynamics species we offer a possible route to explain this finding.